 Portage Levee and Canal Trails

-The Levee and Canal Trails in Portage offer bicyclists different scenes of the city’s scenery.
-The Levee Trail provides a picturesque look at the Wisconsin River, while the Canal Trail presents a historical glimpse into the area’s past.
+The Levee and Canal Trails in Portage offer bicyclists distinct views of the local environment.
+The Levee Trail provides a vivid look at the Wisconsin River, while the Canal Trail presents a historical glimpse into the area’s past.
 Neither path is long.
-A circular trip that includes both trails runs 7 miles.
+A circular trip involving both trails runs seven miles.
 The route delivers stunning views and meaningful history.

 Both trails are maintained by Portage, and have no trail fees.
 The surface of the Levee and Canal trails is paved asphalt, in very good condition.
 Both trails have park benches and interpretive markers, with the Canal Trail featuring more informative signs on local history.

-Portage boasts an extensive history.
-It is the seat of government for Columbia County, and is sited in a historically significant place.
+Portage has an full history.
+It is the seat of government for Columbia County, and sits in a historically significant place.
 The city was named for a one-mile portage connecting the Fox and Wisconsin Rivers.
-For centuries, Native Americans used the Fox-Wisconsin waterway to travel between the Great Lakes and Mississippi River.
+For centuries, Native Americans used this waterway to travel between the Great Lakes and Mississippi River.
 The route was first recognized by European explorers in 1673, when Father Jacques Marquette and Louis Joliet journeyed to the Mississippi River.

 Native Americans, and European and American fur traders, soldiers, and settlers used the lowlands between the Fox and Wisconsin Rivers as a portage.
 The Menominee tribe named it Kahkāmohnakaneh, meaning “the short cut.”
 The Ho-Chunk nation called it wawa-ája.
 The word “portage” is a French derivative meaning “to carry.”
 It was used to label places where canoes of furs and trade goods had to be carried overland between bodies of water.

-In the late 1700s, commerce developed at the portage when fur traders built posts and warehouses there.
-In the early 1800s the Portage area was populated by a mixed race called Métis.
+In the late 1700s, commerce developed at the portage when fur traders built posts there.
+Soon Portage was populated by a mixed race called Métis.
 In 1828, the U.S. government recognized the importance of the area and built Fort Winnebago near the Fox River.
 In the mid-1800s, a canal was built between the two rivers to facilitate trade and transportation.
 The coming of the railroad led to growth and prosperity, and Portage incorporated in 1854.

-Much of this unique history is presented on the Levee and Canal Trails.
-The Levee Trail’s name hints at an element of the city’s background.
-This trail runs along the top of a tall earthen levee or dike that protects the city from occasional floodwaters of the Wisconsin River.
+Much of this history is presented on the Levee and Canal Trails.
+The Levee Trail’s name reveals its purpose.
+The trail runs along the top of a tall earthen levee that protects the city from occasional floodwaters of the Wisconsin River.
 The Canal Trail runs adjacent to the old Fox-Wisconsin Canal, which once carried steamboats between the two rivers.

 Portage’s Riverside Park is a perfect place to begin a ride on these two trails.
 It is located along the Levee Trail, accessed by car from Wisconsin Street (U.S. Highway 51).
 The park has a parking lot, small playground, portable toilet, and covered picnic shelter.

-On this trail, the recommended route is to travel south.
-At various places, optional ramps lead from the trail down to street level along Wisconsin Street.
-This busy road carries U.S. Highway 51 and travels along the trail to the east.
+On this trail, the recommended route is to first travel south, then return north.
+At various places, ramps lead down from the Levee Trail to a lower level along Wisconsin Street.
+This busy road carries U.S. Highway 51 and travels adjacent to the trail on its east side.

 After a half mile, the Levee Trail arrives at a historical stone monument.
 It marks the end of the one-mile portage from the Fox River, located to the east, to the western end of the portage at the Wisconsin River.
 The perpendicular road ending at Wisconsin Street is called Wauona Trail.
 This road was given the name as the historic portage route.
 It follows closely along the passageway from the Fox to the Wisconsin Rivers.
 The marker observes the place where Father Jacques Marquette and Lous Joliette entered the Wisconsin River in 1673.

-The Levee Trail continues through Portage for a half mile.
+The Levee Trail continues south on the dike for a half mile.
 The last part is quieter, as the path moves away from U.S. Highway 51.
 The complete breadth of the Wisconsin River isn’t visible, but picturesque views to the west reveal sloughs, marshes, and forests.
 It’s a perfect place to look for bald eagles, which often perch on tree branches or soar high above.

 The Levee Trail ends abruptly 2.2 miles south of Riverside Park.
-The route has trail-goers returning to Riverside Park, but then continuing north on the path another half mile to the trail’s northern end at MacFarland Road.
-An excellent view of the full Wisconsin River is visible near the end of the trail.
+Trail-goers then return north to Riverside Park, but continue on past the park for another half mile to the trail’s end at MacFarland Road.
+An excellent view of the Wisconsin River is seen at the end of the trail.

-The route then turns back south on the Levee Trail for 500 feet.
+The route turns back south on the Levee Trail for 500 feet.
 The Canal Trail leads off to the left (east) across a bridge over an old canal lock.
-Trail-goers should head that direction, where two interpretive markers are found nearby.
+Two interpretive markers are found nearby.
 One marker relates Portage’s involvement in the sport of curling.
 The other describes the history of the canal and lock system.
 It’s certainly worth stopping on the bridge over the lock, to observe the old structure through which countless boats once travelled.

 For the next 400 yards, the Canal Trail travels alongside the old canal on its north side.
 The path then traverses the busy intersection of Wisconsin and DeWitt Streets.
 The use of crosswalks and lighted walk signs increase safety at the intersection.
 Now on the east side of the road, the trail continues along the south side of the canal.
 It travels east, next to Columbia County government buildings and crosses Adams Street.